minghuig/bear-facial-id-app/TRACER_BULLET_PLAN.md

 Updated: 2026-09-13

-Status: agreed product scope and implementation direction.
-Application implementation and AWS provisioning have not started.
-This document is intended to be given directly to an implementation agent.
+Status: historical original implementation handoff.
+The application and AWS deployment have since been built; this plan is retained for design provenance, not as current implementation or deployment instructions.
+See the [README](README.md), [architecture](docs/ARCHITECTURE.md), and [roadmap](ROADMAP.md) for the present state.

 ## 1. Objective and authority